Last updated 12 February 2026

 - importation of non-infringing books and sound recordings.

-- recitation or reading in public or in a broadcast.
+- the recitation or reading in public or in a broadcast.
 However, the extract must be from a published work, be of a reasonable length and sufficient acknowledgement of the work must be made

 - some reproductions for the purpose of broadcasting

-- sound broadcasts by people who hold print disability radio licences
+- sound broadcasts by people who hold print-disability radio licences

 - copying of works in archives or libraries for particular purposes

-- manufacture of a record of the work.
-This exception is subject to certain conditions, including the payment of an agreed royalty (between the copyright owner and the manufacturer) to the copyright owner.
+- the manufacture of a record of the work.
+This exception is subject to certain conditions including the payment of an agreed royalty (between the copyright owner and the manufacturer) to the copyright owner.
 In the event that there is no agreement in force, an amount equal to 6.25% of the retail selling price of the record will be applied.

 - painting, drawing, engraving or photographing sculptures and works of artistic craftsmanship situated permanently in public places